i-agrawal/machine-learning/README.md

 The README.md in each folder will explain how each concept works.
 This README will serve as the introduction to machine learning and starts below.

       Imagine trying to write a program to play chess.
       An easy solution is we have the computer calculate every outcome and choose accordingly.
+      Let see how that would work.

-      After each player makes a move there are 400 different outcomes.
+        After each player makes one moves there are 400 different outcomes.
-      Okay a computer can handle that easily.
-      After each player makes another move there are 72,084 different outcomes.
+        After each player makes two moves there are 72,084 different outcomes.
-      Okay still well reachable by a computer.
-      After each player makes another move there are more than 9 million outcomes.
+        After each player makes three moves there are more than 9 million outcomes.
-      Okay thats a lot, but a computer can still handle that.
-      After each player makes another move there are more than 288 billion outcomes.
+        After each player makes four moves there are more than 288 billion outcomes.
+        After each player makes fourty moves there are more moves than electrons in the universe.

-      Okay so... yeah if thats only four moves I dont think my computer can handle it.
+      So yeah...
+I dont think my computer cant even handle 4 moves.
+      Lets not calculate every outcome.

+      Instead lets look at how children learn to play the game.

+        A child would just try playing the game first.
+        Then when they lose they will try again.
+        After repeating this process again and again the child will get better.

+      That is what we should do.
+      And that is what machine learning is all about.
+      We give the computer experience and have it learn to do something.

+      Now there are two possible ways for a computer to learn something:

+        Supervised Learning where we teach the computer Unsupervised Learning where we let the computer learn by itself

 Each concept comes with an implementation in c and comes with a Makefile.
 The visualization is thanks to the great program gnuplot.